madsop/madsop.github.io/_posts/2019-03-31-where-to-give-a-talk.md

     - https://github.com/dmitryvinn/it-conferences
     - https://marcus-biel.com/java-conferences-2019/
 - PaperCall's <a href="https://www.papercall.io/events">list of events</a>
+- The <a href="https://beta.voxxeddays.com/#/">Voxxed-series</a> (Devoxx/Voxxed Days) consists of a lot of conferences, usually of high quality

 You'll be disappointed, by the way.
 The acceptance-rejection ratio tends to be at quite many rejections per acceptance.
 That's how it is, for must of us.